 Successful completion of the program leads to a certificate in orthodontics and dentofacial orthopedics, and enables graduates to participate in the American Board of Orthodontics certifying examination.
-Students may also pursue a course of study leading to a Master of Dental Science degree in Orthodontics and Dentofacial Orthopedics.
+Students may also pursue a course of study leading to a Master of Dental Science degree in orthodontics and dentofacial orthopedics.

 Components of the Program